yiisoft/validator/docs/guide/conditional-validation.md

 What is considered empty can vary depending on the scope of usage.

 The value passed to `skipOnEmpty` is called "empty criteria".
-It is always a callback at the end, but shortcuts are also supported due to normalization:
+Due to normalization the following shortcut values are
+supported:

 - When `false` or `null`, `Yiisoft\Validator\EmptyCriteria\NeverEmpty` is used automatically as a callback - every value is considered non-empty and validated without skipping (default).